andyzyuu/PuttingAnalyzer/README.md

 **Project Description**: A program that turns on live video through webcam, and allows users to take videos on the spot of their putting stroke from behind/down-the-line.
 If they so choose, they can also import mp4 files of their putting stroke.
 After recording using key presses or importing a video, users can then mark the corners of their putter for a set amount of frame intervals and after the stroke is completely marked, a score of the quality and consistency of the recorded stroke is outputted through an algorithm.
 Specific feedback can be generated (such as the stroke arc needs to be worked on, or the impact position).
 A previous recorded video function is also implemented, as after the user initially records a video through the program, and then goes to import a file, they have the ability to pull up the previously recorded video to potentially reanalyze.
 This is accompanied by a simple, aesthetic, and fitting UI for users to clearly and understandably interact with the program.

+**Run Instructions**:
-**Run Instructions**: Putting Analyzer utilizes a variety of libraries and modules to run properly.
+Putting Analyzer utilizes a variety of libraries and modules to run properly.
 Here's a rundown of the steps to run and installations needed to run the program properly.

 To run the project, run *only* `final.py`.
 If you would like to import any mp4 files of your putting stroke, put them in the same directory/folder that final.py is apart of in order for Putting Analyzer to have access to them.
 Be aware that through starting the app, both previousRecording.mp4 and finalOutput.mp4 files will pop up.
 Do not worry, as previousRecording.mp4 is the file path that allows the ability to bring up the previous recording, and finalOutput.mp4 is the recording currently being recorded, for replay purposes.

+**Libraries and Modules Required**:
 1. **os**
 By importing os, the functionality of selecting mp4 files (of one's putting stroke) in the directory is possible through pathlib.
 Simply add "import os" to the program.
 2. **OpenCV as cv2**